derekburgess/jaws/docs/migration-2-to-3.md

 ## Containers

-Replace `harbor/` and `ocean/` automation with `compose.dev.yml`.
-The compatibility Dockerfiles remain markers only.
+Replace `harbor/` and `ocean/` automation with `compose.dev.yml`; those legacy build directories were removed in 3.0.
 Build from the checked-out revision, provide the source revision/build date, and pass credentials at runtime.
 CPU analysis is the default; GPU and edge overlays are explicit.
 Only the edge sensor receives capture capabilities, and the experimental agent laboratory has no network.